mozilla/uniffi-rs/docs/manual/src/internals/design_principles.md

 thread-safety guarantees to be deferred to assumptions about how the code is called.

-**Example:** We do not allow returning any borrowed data from function calls, because we can't make any guarantees about when or how the foreign-language could would access it.
+**Example:** We do not allow returning any borrowed data from function calls, because we can't make any guarantees about when or how the foreign-language could access it.

 ### Performance is a feature, but not a deal-breaker